-1. Community of Learners (1 credit hour): SSC 101 This class is a one-credit hour academic core requirement for first time students during the fall semester of their first year.
-There are separate sections of the Learning and Transitions class for transfer students.

-2. Reason and Rhetoric (6 credit hours):
+- 1. Community of Learners (1 credit hour): SSC 101 (or applicable Community of Learners course).
+This class is a one-credit hour academic core requirement for first time students during the fall semester of their first year. - 2.
+Reason and Rhetoric (6 credit hours):